Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Evaluating LLMs with

 \subsection{Experimental Settings}

-\paragraph{Models Selection}
+\paragraph{Models selection.}

 We select a diverse range of models, including both open-source and closed-source models, with varying sizes.
-For open-source models, we include Qwen 2.5 (7B, 14B, and 32B) \citep{bai2023qwentechnicalreport}, LLaMA 3.1 8B, and LLaMA 3.2 3B \citep{grattafiori2024llama}, Deepseek-V3 and Deepseek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
+For open-source models, we include Qwen 2.5 (7B, 14B, and 32B), Qwen 3 4B \citep{bai2023qwentechnicalreport}, LLaMA 3.1 8B, and LLaMA 3.2 3B \citep{grattafiori2024llama}, Deepseek-V3 and Deepseek-R1 \citep{deepseekai2025deepseekr1incentivizingreasoningcapability}.
 Additionally, we experiment with DeepSeek-Distill models (Qwen 2.5 1.5B, Qwen 2.5 7B, LLaMA 3.1 8B), which have been reported to achieve remarkable performance on math and coding tasks, even at smaller scales.
 Our goal is to evaluate if they can also perform well on culture-related reasoning tasks.
-Finally, for closed-source models, we select GPT-4o-mini, o3-mini, and o1 \citep{jaech2024openai}.
-We also conduct analyses with three human participants who complete the same tasks on 25 stories, which took 5-6 hours in total.
+Finally, for closed-source models, we select GPT-4o-mini, o4-mini, o3, o3-mini, and o1 \citep{jaech2024openai}.
+We also conduct analyses with four human participants who complete the same tasks on 25 stories, which took 5-6 hours in total \footnote{Hourly payment for annotators in this work is \$16.5. }.

-\paragraph{Evaluation Metrics}
+\paragraph{Evaluation metrics.}

-For attitude detection and value selection, we use the F1 score to compare the predicted answers with the ground truth values.
-For value extraction, which is more open, we employ LLM-as a judge \citep{zheng2023judging} to evaluate the responses.
+For attitude detection and value selection, we use the $F_1$ score to compare the predicted answers with the ground truth values.
+For value extraction, which is more open, we employ LLM-as-a-judge \citep{zheng2023judging} to evaluate the responses.
 Let \( V = \{v_1, v_2, \dots, v_n\} \) be the set of ground truth values, and let \( \hat{V} = \{\hat{v}_1, \hat{v}_2, \dots, \hat{v}_m\} \) be the set of predicted values.
 We use GPT-4o to access the output.
 We ask humans to conduct the same evaluation as GPT-4o on 25 stories.
 The agreement score is 0.864, which shows the reliability of LLM-as-a-judge.
+For each ground truth value \( v_i \), we define the score function as follows: